25 English Idioms With Their Meanings

 - To cut corners:

 This means taking shortcuts.
-When you see a government project completed so quickly, you can be certain that someone cut some corners.
+When you see a government project completed so quickly, you can be confident that someone cut some corners.

 - Leave no stone unturned:

 It means doing every possible thing to achieve your goal.
-For instance, I left no stone unturned and got the job I wanted.
+For instance, I left no stone unturned and got my desired job.

 - Wrap your head around it:

 You can use this to say that you were able to understand something.
-For instance, after studying for an hour, I was finally able to wrap my head around the concepts written in the physics book.
+For instance, after studying for an hour, I could finally wrap my head around the concepts in the physics book.

 - Hang in there: